arebassa/Scripts/Alfred 2/Mail Actions/Src/CHANGE.md

 ## Changelog

+### 03-02-2013
+- Added unread count next to each mailbox.
+If the mailbox has no unread emails then nothing is displayed.

 ### 29-01-2013
 - Added new action to display Info & Usage as well as Change Log.
 - Added support for Local Mailboxes.